 The institute, a collection of 150 companies, colleges, non-profits and government agencies, was organized by UD.
 Its headquarters will be in Newark.

-The institute, which will get $200 million in funding will conduct research on biopharmaceuticals – prescription drugs made with living cells.
+The institute, will conduct research on biopharmaceuticals – prescription drugs made with living cells.

 The institute will focus on bringing the drugs to market faster and developing workforce training.
 The biopharmaceutical field has more jobs available than there are qualified workers.